-- Place the males together with females in case of Brown Nick and white breeders when males are dubbed. - In case of non-dubbed white males, keep them separate for the first 6-7 weeks or until you recognize the secondary sexual characteristics, and after culling all sexing errors. - If males are from a young PS flock (less than 27 weeks) keep them separate for the first 5 weeks in the warmer place of the house (when necessary, add females to stimulate activity). - Cages: is necessary to place only comb treated males. - Leave the extra males separate in pen or cages. - In countries where dubbing is not allowed, an option is to wing-band the white males.
+- In case of non-dubbed white males, keep them separate for the first 6-7 weeks or until you recognize the secondary sexual characteristics, and after culling all sexing errors. - If males are from a young PS flock (less than 27 weeks) keep them separate for the first 5 weeks in the warmer place of the house (when necessary, add females to stimulate activity). - Cages: is necessary to place only comb treated males. - Leave the extra males separate in pen or cages. - In countries where dubbing is not allowed, an option is to wing-band the white males.